Questions and answers CSRD and ESRS

 Does every ESRS apply to every undertaking?

-In addition, sector specific ESRS will be developed.
-The sector specific ESRS contain disclosure requirements appropriate for the different sectors.
-The agnostic and sector specific ESRS contain disclosure requirements, a part of which is mandatory for every undertaking.
-The materiality analysis determines which other disclosure requirements are required for the undertaking.
-This can mean that a undertaking does not have to report on all data points of a material ESRS standard because not all elements are material.
+The standards contain requirements for sustainability reporting, part of which is mandatory for every undertaking.
+Through a materiality analysis, the undertaking determines which additional sustainability reporting requirements are applicable.
+This may mean that an undertaking does not report on all data points within a material ESRS standard, as not all elements may be material.

-If there are sustainability topics that are material to the undertaking but are missing in the ESRS, the undertaking must report on them.
-This is called ‘entity specific’ sustainability reporting.
+If there are sustainability topics that are material to the undertaking but are not covered by the ESRS, the undertaking must report on these.
+This is referred to as ‘entity specific’ sustainability reporting.

 • two cross-cutting standards (ESRS 1+2) containing the general requirements and general clarifications, which are necessary for the ‘thematic standards’; and